Europe’s Increasing Demand for Lithium-ion Batteries and Fuel Cells: Implications and Risks

 Currently import duty of ten percent

-If the Commission’s investigation concludes that Beijing is breaking international trade law rules, it could impose punitive tariffs on Chinese vehicles – which would bring with it the risk of a trade war with China.
+If the Commission’s investigation concludes that Beijing is breaking international trade law rules, it might impose punitive tariffs on Chinese vehicles – which would bring with it the risk of a trade war with China.

 In an interview with LCI, Breton said that import duties of ten percent are now being levied on Chinese electric cars in the EU.
 In the USA, for example, it is 27.5 percent, he added.
 With regard to the outcome of the proceedings, the Internal Market Commissioner said several times: “We will see.”